On The Drive

 I’m in the studio with one of my all-time favorite musicians, Donald Fagen (Of Steely Dan) and he’s about to produce my song.
 How did I get here?

 “The performance isn’t completely sure of itself and there are some pitchy notes,” I cringed as Mom and I hung on his every word, sharing the receiver between us.
-“But overall, you’re a great singer and you have a really original thing going on.”
-Oh phew, I thought!
+“But overall, you’re a great singer and you have a really original thing going on.” phew, I thought!
 “I think you have two options,” he continued “#1 You let it be.
 It’s a great song and you can leave it as is. #2 You re-record it and you let me produce it.
 I’m free tomorrow and Friday.”

 “Don’t be a fool!”
 Libby grabbed the receiver giving away her position, “Go to New York tomorrow and let Donald produce this track.”
-In a girlish teasing fun-loving way, Mom repeated all Libby’s sentiments ganging up on me “You’re a fool to turn this down.”
+In a girlish teasing fun-loving way, Mom repeated all Libby’s sentiments ganging up on me “You’ can do it.”
 “What have you got to lose?”
-“Don’t you want Donald to do your track?” as my mom and Libby’s voices tangled into a dance around my heart I admitted my insecurities just to stop their love heckling.
+“We’ll hold your hand?” as my mom and Libby’s voices tangled into a dance around my heart I succumd to the idea.

 And the matter was settled.